alexanderbsolomon-alt/nodegarden/README.md

 # everything is points

 A node-based vector art tool.
-Wire shapes through transforms, scatters, masks, and modifiers — every operation works on points, every result is just more points.
+Wire shapes through transforms, scatters, masks, and modifiers.

 Mac and Windows.
 Free.
 MIT licensed.
 Project files use the `.eip` extension.